 Find out more about modern subsistence use in Lake Clark National Park, or browse the information below to learn more about the people, places, and stories that make this such a unique part of the world.

 The People of Lake Clark

 Lake Clark's first people are of Alaska Native descent and came to this region millennia ago - these are the people we know of as Alaska Natives.
 In more recent times, Russian explorers and missionaries arrived in the 18th century, quickly followed by prospectors, trappers, and entrepreneurs from Western Europe, Canada and the United States.
 Despite this relatively rapid exposure to the wider world, the Alaska Native community retains traditions and languages, and today's Lake Clark is a mix of various ethnicities, founded upon a collaborative history.
 Meet the people of Lake Clark.

 The park contains numerous sites with ancient and historic remains, and many places that are on the National Register of Historic Places - including the famous cabin built by Dick Proenneke in the late 1960s.
 Find out more about Proenneke's cabin and many of the other special places in Lake Clark National Park and Preserve.

 Whether they are prehistoric -- told down through generations of Alaska Natives -- or more recent and recorded, in the wilderness of Lake Clark stories often feature the conflict of man versus nature.
-We invite you to find inspiration and imagination, and read some of Lake Clark's most notable stories.
+We invite you to find inspiration and imagination by reading some of Lake Clark's most notable stories.